chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # 🔫 ? <!--fit-->

 <!--
-So, to question posed from the title of my talk, is it time you put your pet Kubernetes cluster down?
+So, to answer the question posed from the title of my talk, is it time you put your pet Kubernetes cluster down?
 -->

 ---